A Corneal Ulcer is an open sore that forms in the cornea.

 - Use non-sterile contact lenses.

-Vitamin A deficiency : People who wear soft contact lenses that are expired or wear disposable contact lenses for a long period of time (even at night) are at increased risk of developing corneal ulcers.
+Vitamin A deficiency: People who wear expired soft contact lenses or disposable contact lenses for an extended period (even at night) are at increased risk of developing corneal ulcers.

 Symptoms of Corneal Ulcer